Egg Harbor Township school board incumbents on path to win reelection

-Each has a lead on Terre Alabarda, a teacher for Pleasantville schools who was appointed to the board in 2018 and lost to Seppy in the 2021 for a race for an 1-year unexpired term.
+Each has a lead on Terre Alabarda, a teacher for Pleasantville schools who was appointed to the board in 2018 and lost to Seppy in the 2021 race for a one-year unexpired term.

-Della Barca is in first with 7,655 votes, followed by Sullivan at 6,892, Seppy at 5,879 and Alabarda in last with 5,257 votes per results found on the website of Atlantic County Clerk's Office on Monay.
+Della Barca is in first with 7,655 votes, followed by Sullivan at 6,892, Seppy at 5,879 and Alabarda at 5,257 per results on the website of the Atlantic County Clerk's Office on Monday.
 The candidates with the top three vote totals win a spot on the board.

 People are also reading…

-Seppy said in a preelection interview that he was proud of the board’s work advancing vocational education in the last year, citing a pre-apprenticeship program for students in the district involving fields such as carpentry and adding a JROTC Air Force division opportunity for students.
-He also pointed to the board’s role seeking out grants and grant-funded position from the state to prevent tax hikes.
+Seppy said in a pre-election interview that he was proud of the board’s work advancing vocational education in the past year, citing a pre-apprenticeship program for students in the district involving fields such as carpentry and adding a JROTC Air Force division opportunity for students.
+He also cited the board’s role seeking out grants and grant-funded positions from the state to prevent tax increases.

 “We’ve managed to deliver,” Seppy said.